 Raul is licensed to offer health insurance in 11 states, and has spent the past 3 years helping people enroll insurance through the ACA.

-In December 2015 only 37% of Americans polled by Gallup approved of the Affordable Care Act, also known as "Obamacare."
-Now, in April 2017, this same poll shows 55% of Americans approve of the bill.
-While the Pew poll had the number at 54% in March of 2017.
+Of course, the ACA and Obamacare are the same thing, but many Americans don't know it.
+In December of 2015, only 37% of Americans polled by Gallup approved of the Affordable Care Act, also known as "Obamacare."
+In April of 2017, this same poll showed 55% of Americans approved of the bill.
 The plan hasn't changed, so why the difference in opinion?

-Approval ratings are up because people are beginning to understand more about their healthcare system.
+Approval ratings went up because people began to understand more about their healthcare system.
 Obamacare/ACA was one of the hottest topics of the election, which dragged on for more than a year, and the recent possibility that the system could be repealed and maybe replaced has forced many Americans to take a closer look at what they stand to lose or gain without the ACA .

 In the early twentieth century hospitals began offering prepaid plans for their medical services.
 According to bcbs.com, in 1929, Justin Ford Kimball of Baylor University, created a "prototype," from which Blue Cross established plans offering pre-paid hospital care. in 1930 these plans began covering physician services.
 In 1935 employers were encouraged to offer insurance by the National Labor Relations Act.
 In 1973, the Health maintenance Organization (HMO) Act was passed to help lower health insurance costs. in 1996 the Health Insurance Poratability and Accountablility Act (HIPPA) was passed to protect the Americans privacy, and...